w3c/Guide/meetings/mixed-mode.md

   * Consider how to accomodate socializing, by those who are not in the room as well as those who are
   * Consider in advance whether some socializing can integrate in-person and remote
   * Plan breaks and be explicit about how the video conferencing facilities will be handled during breaks;
-  i.e. be clear that the in-room cameras, microphones, and screens for remote participants will remain live
+    * be clear that the in-room cameras, microphones, and screens for remote participants will remain live
-  * group dinners
+    * check in advance what the group wishes to do about group dinners
     * be aware of the continued need for inclusive practices during socialization
-* technical
+* Technical
-  * Plan contingencies for equipment not working as promised and not having been tested in advance
+  * plan contingencies for equipment not working as promised and not having been tested in advance
   * bandwidth / latency insufficiencies for all the groups meeting simultaneously

 * Accessibility
   * meeting hosts need to follow how to do accessible meetings, linked
   * hosts also need to follow accessibility of remote meetings, linked
-  * this section needs to highlight unique intersecting issues between these two, and to leave space for details, somewhere...
-  * this section should remind people that some accomodations require additional detail; e.g. multiple sign languages
+  * pay attention to how the remote and in-person accessibility intersects; for example on the position of sign language interpreters
 * International
-  * will there be translators?
+  * will there be spoken language interpreters?

-## Meeting organizer and facilitator training (Judy)
+## Meeting organizer and facilitator training

 Special attention needs to be given to train the meeting Chairs and other organizers to ensure a smooth hybrid meeting.